nanotube164/Digger/README.md

 * reading from buffer
 * setting explicit values

-Viper can be thought of as a registry for all of your applications configuration needs.
+Digger can be thought of as a registry for all of your applications configuration needs.

-## Why Viper?
+## Why Digger?

 When building a modern application, you don’t want to worry about configuration file formats; you want to focus on building awesome software.
 Viper is here to help with that.

-Viper does the following for you:
+Digger does the following for you:

 1. Find, load, and unmarshal a configuration file in JSON, TOML, YAML, HCL, INI, envfile or Java properties formats.
 2. Provide a mechanism to set default values for your different configuration options.